ntampellini/TSCoDe/README.md

 - **NEB** - Perform an automatical NEB TS search after the partial optimization step, inferring reagents and products.
-This option is only really usable for *associative* reactions, where two (or more) molecules are bound together (or strongly interacting) after the reaction, with no additional species involved.
+This option is only really usable for those reactions in which two (or more) molecules are bound together (or strongly interacting) after the TS, with no additional species involved.
 For example, cycloaddition reactions are great candidates while atom transfer reactions (*i.e.* epoxidations) are not.